Mambouna/pgturbo/doc/builtins.rst

         applies also if it was scheduled multiple times: after calling ``schedule_unique``, it will be scheduled exactly once.

-        :param callback: A callable that takes no arguments.
+        :param callback: A callable (usually a function you wrote).
         :param delay: The delay, in seconds, before the function should be called.
+        :param args: Any further arguments will be given to callback as positional arguments when called.
+        :param kwargs: Any further named arguments will be given to callback as keyword arguments when called.

-    .. method:: schedule_interval(callback, interval)
+    .. method:: schedule_interval(callback, interval, *args, **kwargs)

         Schedule `callback` to be called repeatedly.

-        :param callback: A callable that takes no arguments.
+        :param callback: A callable (usually a function you wrote).
         :param interval: The interval in seconds between calls to `callback`.
+        :param args: Any further arguments will be given to callback as positional arguments when called.
+        :param kwargs: Any further named arguments will be given to callback as keyword arguments when called.

-    .. method:: unschedule(callback)
+    .. method:: unschedule(callback, *args, **kwargs)

-        Unschedule callback if it has been previously scheduled (either because it has been scheduled with ``schedule()`` and has not yet been called, or because it has been scheduled to repeat with ``schedule_interval()``.
+        Unschedule only the callback with the given arguments if it has been previously scheduled (either because it had been scheduled with ``schedule()`` and has not yet been called, or because it had been scheduled to repeat with ``schedule_interval()``.

+        This means that if you scheduled ``set_gem_color`` with ``"red"`` and ``"blue"`` for separate delays before and then call ``clock.unschedule(set_gem_color, "red")`` only the call with ``"red"`` as an argument will be unscheduled.

+        :param callback: A callable (usually a function you wrote).
+        :param args: Any further arguments will be given to callback as positional arguments when called.
+        :param kwargs: Any further named arguments will be given to callback as keyword arguments when called.

+    .. method:: unschedule_all(callback)

+        Unschedule all calls of the given callback, ignoring any arguments supplied to them.

+        This means that if you scheduled ``set_gem_color`` with ``"red"`` and ``"blue"`` for separate delays before, both will be unscheduled.

+        :param callback: A callable (usually a function you wrote).

+Note that the Pygame Turbo clock only holds weak references to each callback you give it.
+It will not fire scheduled events if the objects and methods are not referenced elsewhere.
+This can help prevent the clock keeping objects alive and continuing to fire unexpectedly after they are otherwise dead.

+The downside to the weak references is that you won't be able to schedule lambdas or any other object that has been created purely to be scheduled.
+You will have to keep a reference to the object.

     .. method:: mark_time(name)